 There was a time when those inspections were not mandated; they were done on a voluntary basis.
 There was a time when the government asked the industry to regulate itself and to take care of its own problems.

 Statistics showed that was not happening and that is why Industry Canada, in 2004, embarked on this type of consultation to reach out to these stakeholders, to bring them together and to set up a mechanism to ensure that there is mandatory testing.

 The amendments to the Electricity and Gas Inspection Act and the Weights and Measures Act are good.

 However, the government has decided to amend this bill by adding a title that does not belong there and that is unfortunate and misleading.
 It does not have much to do with these amendments to those two acts.
 In fact, it is completely outside of them.
-The minister went on CTV and all across the country, and there were many press releases, talking about fairness at the pump, as if this bill really deals with that.
+The minister went on CTV and all across the country, and there were many press releases, talking about fairness at the pumps, as if this bill really deals with that.
 In essence, however, this bill deals with eight different sectors in two acts, and this is a small parcel of it.

 We support the principle of the bill.
 We would like to see some hearings conducted by the committee with witnesses and the due diligence to be done.
 We hope that we will be able to give the bill the best possible review and bring it back to this house for a discussion and a decision.

 The Hon. the Speaker pro tempore: Is there further debate?